JasonLimonUS/JasonLimonUS/README.md

 I'm  Software Engineer, who likes to work with Java/JavaScript with 3+ years of experience.

 I'm passionate technology, I like to learn new things day by day.
-I really like to develop applications using languages like Java, Python even JavaScript.
+I really like to develop applications using languages like Java, Python and JavaScript.

 This place It's for save my projects, I like develop in my Free time or learning something new :books: